CharlesCtno/Skadi/README.md

 A static web app for visualizing mountain activities (hikes, ski, trail running, mountaineering, bikepacking) on an interactive Leaflet map, using GeoJSON tracks and Google Sheet data.
 The UI and Skadi chatbot are in **French**.
 The stack is ready for **stories**: publish tracks, add Markdown under `journal/`, and readers get map + récit (summit slide-in panel or **immersive bike journal** with chapter-style navigation).

-An **English UI toggle** is not planned as a requirement—only a possible long-term extra if the audience grows.
+An **English UI toggle** is not planned as a requirement, only a possible long-term extra if the audience grows.

 ## Live Site